sysrqio/puppet-openhab/README.md

 Get an Rpi with raspbian and use it :-) also normal debian should work, java is auto installed by using puppetlabs-java, disable it by setting $install_java  to false.
+The plugin does not support oracle java on RaspberryPi.
+Oracle java is recommended for Openhab.

 ## Usage